david-liu/hiking/README.md

 ### Firefox

-The project will use Firefox as the driver to crawl web pages, please make sure that Firefox has been installed in your computer.
+Hiking will use Firefox as the driver to crawl web pages, please make sure that Firefox has been installed in your computer.

 ### PhantomJS

-The crawler also can run without GUI (Firefox), which means it can crawling pages in headless browser mode.
+Hiking also can run without GUI (Firefox), which means it can crawling pages in headless browser mode.

 In order to support this, you need to download webkit [PhantomJS](http://phantomjs.org/download.html), and extract it in your computer.